taybart/rest/doc/CLIENT.md

 There is also a special `fail` function that can be used to fail the request.
 It takes a string argument and returns an error.
 This is different than a lua `error` and will just return the error to the client.

-An example of using hooks can be found [here](https://github.com/taybart/search)
+An example of using more complicated hooks can be found [here](https://github.com/taybart/search)

 ## Sockets